sam-ludlow/mame-ao/README.md

 - `.0255` - Run a previous version of MAME, you can still pass the machine and software but MAME-AO will not place assets in previous versions, you are better off not passing the machine and use the MAME UI with the available filter.
 - `.list` - Show all saved state across all MAME versions, previous MAME versions will also be listed even without saved state.
 - `.up` - Self update MAME-AO to the latest on GitHub
+- `.upany` - Self update MAME-AO anyway even if up to date, this can be used to clear the Windows Defender warning on first install.
 - `.import` - Run the import function, see below.
 - `.export` - Run the export function, see below.
+- `.ui` - Launch the UI in default browser.
+- `.r` - Reload `UI.html` usfull when developing the UI.

 ## Saved State and previous MAME versions